namato/canvastools/README.md

 will assign the score of 20 to user Schwarzenegger for assignment 111222 in course 123456.
 The script will always prompt to ensure that it has found the right user, override this with the -y option.
 In the case of multiple matches, simply press 'n' until the correct match is found.
+For example:

 ```
 # scoreit.py 123456 111222 Schwarzenegger 20